Workweek and weekend: Singapore

 In Singapore the common working week is 5-day work week, which runs from Monday to Friday beginning 8:30 a.m. and end at 5 p.m. – 6 p.m.
 Some companies work a half day on Saturdays.
 Shops, supermarkets and shopping centres are open seven days a week and on most public holidays.
 'Foreign workers', for example domestic helpers and construction workers (typically from the Philippines and India, respectively), usually work 6 days per week, having Sunday as their only day off.
+In 2024, the average work week is 41.6 hours long.

+South Korea

+In South Korea, the maximum working hours per week is 40 hours for employees but can be extended by at most 12 hours for overtime.
+In March 2023, there was a proposal to increase the workweek to 69 hours but was overturned.

 Thailand

 In Thailand the working week is Monday to Friday for a maximum of 44 to 48 hours per week (Saturday can be a half or full day).

-However, government offices and some private companies have modernised through enacting the American and European standard of working Monday through Friday.
+However, government offices and some private companies have modernised through enacting the American and European standard of working Monday to Friday.

-Currently, 50% of the luxury beach resorts in Phuket have a five-day working week.
-Of the remaining 50%, 23% have taken steps to reform their 6-day workweek through such measures as reducing the working week from 6 days to 5.5 days.